-You will need to ensure that all the transforms and made on integration though.
-You will not be able to run different variables or apply different transforms after pushing code from int to pre-prod and pre-prod to prod.
+You will need to ensure that all the transforms and made on the push into integration.
+You will not be able to run different transforms when pushing code from int to pre-prod and pre-prod to prod.